Take a look of the analogy

 to everywhere in the earth.

-year ever since 1993.
+the world in 2012.
 Till today, millions of foreign enterprises are

-operating in China.
-Many believe that down the road, China would be the
+operating in China, many believe that down the road, China would be the

 strongest market outside the big giants such as the USA and Europe.